CodeWithVarsh/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
-This project showcases an interactive Excel dashboard for analyzing business data.
-It includes pivot tables, charts, and key metrics to help visualize trends and support data-driven decisions.
-Tools used: Excel, Data Cleaning, Data Visualization.

 # Data Analysis Dashboard

 This project demonstrates the use of **Excel** for creating an interactive **sales data analysis dashboard**.
 The dashboard includes the following features: